Financial mistakes to avoid as a parent

 This is considered to be one of the biggest blunders committed in the finance domain.
 People get a mortgage of 15%, and the return of the savings plan is just 7%.

-So, people think that it is a good plan to pay off all the debts from the interests that are recovered through savings.
+So, people think that it is a good plan to pay off all the debts from the interest that is recovered through savings.
 You should never be doing that because if an individual takes money from their savings account, then they will tend to lose the interest that is earned by compounding.

 Furthermore, they will also incur a penalty for taking out money from a retirement fund or fixed deposit.